NJ2020/Image-Compositing/README.md

 - Running an **instance segmentation** over the first selfie to extract the relevant subject from it and then, to automatically place it at the most suitable position in the second selfie, where it would not look out of place.
 - Using **Conditional GANs** to match the lighting conditions and other statistical features of the foreground (subject) and background (second selfie) to give it a photo-realistic touch.

-> Due to time constraints, I took a slight detour, spent a considerable amount of time creating my custom dataset using **COCO** data, which was later used as an input for the second half.
+> Due to time constraints, I took a slight detour, spent a considerable amount of time creating my custom dataset using **Microsoft COCO**, which was later used as an input for the second half.
 Creating a meaningful dataset while keeping the final aim of the project in mind was the most challenging task since it was the only way to get the best possible proxy for the first part.
 Following is a brief overview of what I did:

 ### Dataset Creation

 - Picked any two random images from the whole dataset (original COCO) in which the category people covered a significant portion of the image (should be uncrowded too).
-- Masked a subject from the first selfie and edited its appearance using Image processing techniques like *random perturbation in brightness/contrast, and color transfer* from the target object (of same semantic) in the second selfie.
-For color transfer, I computed statistics of the luminance and color temperature and used the histogram matching method.
+- Masked a subject from the first selfie and edited its appearance using Image processing techniques like *random perturbation in brightness/contrast (method_1), and color transfer (method_2)* from the target object (of same semantic) in the second selfie.

 *This way I had a composite in which the statistical features of one of the subjects was completely different compared to its background which can now act as a substitute for an object extracted from first selfie and pasted into another at the best possible location.*

+Let's do a much more detailed analysis of the second method used for creating the custom dataset.
+I used the **Style transfer** techniques proposed by the authors of [this](https://arxiv.org/pdf/1511.03748.pdf) paper.

 *Few images from the Dataset:*